AckerlyXu/heima/includes/storsimple-get-service-registration-key.md

 5. Click the check icon ![StorSimple Check icon](./media/storsimple-get-service-registration-key/HCS_CheckIcon-include.png) to close this dialog box and return to the **Quick Start** page.

+> [!NOTE]
-> [AZURE.NOTE] The service registration key is used to register all the devices that need to register with your StorSimple Manager service.
+> The service registration key is used to register all the devices that need to register with your StorSimple Manager service.